mapping-systems/cdp-mapping-systems/README.md

 ## Important Links

 - [Syllabus](Syllabus/syllabus.md): this is the source of truth for the course.
 It contains the schedule, learning objectives, and other important information.
-- [Assignment Descriptions](Assignment_Descriptions): this folder contains the descriptions for all assignments in the course.
-- [Assignments](Assignments): You will submit your assignments here, based on the assignment descriptions.
+- [Assignments](Assignments/readme.md): this folder contains the descriptions for all assignments in the course.
+You will submit your assignments here.
 - [Tutorial Notebooks](Tutorials): this folder contains the tutorial notebooks for the course.
 These are the notebooks that we will work through in class.

 ## Getting started